devploit/blog/_posts/2024-07-03-cracking-gandalf-conquering-the-lakera-ai-security-challenge.md

 ### Description

 The AI grows cautious, requiring more creative prompting to divulge the password.
+This level emphasizes the need for players to think about how information can be broken down and reconstructed.

 ### Technique Used: